xwnwho/axios-package/README.en.md

 const http = new HttpClient(config)

-// 单个请求配置，只有url是必须的
-const params: HttpRequestParameters = {
+// request config, only url is required const params: HttpRequestParameters = {
   url: '',
   data: {},
   config: {},
-  isReturnData: true, // 请求直接返回response.data中的数据, 未传为true
+  isReturnData: true, // request return response.data, if not passed, default true
-  isHandleError: true, // 当errorHandler存在，决定该函数是否调用，未传为true
-}
+  isHandleError: true, // request will call errorHandler or not, if not passed, default value is true }

 // http methods: 'get' | 'delete' | 'head' | 'options' | 'post' | 'put' | 'patch'